-The aa-unconfined command examines open network ports on your system, compares that to the set of profiles loaded on your system, and reports network services that do not have Novell AppArmor profiles.
-It requires root privilege and that it not be confined by a Novell AppArmor profile.
+The aa-unconfined command examines open network ports on your system, compares that to the set of profiles loaded on your system, and reports network services that do not have AppArmor profiles.
+It requires root privileges and that it not be confined by an AppArmor profile.